tom-draper/3d-tetris/README.md

 # 3D-Tetris

 After a University coursework involving the use of the Three.js library.
-As this was my first time using JavaScript, I wanted to consolidate my what I'd learned and extend my experience of Javascript and Three.js.
+As this was my first time using JavaScript, I wanted to consolidate my what I had learned and extend my experience with Javascript and Three.js.

 #### Project Aims:
 - Create a working (and fun) 3D game of Tetris